Warrigal Greens

 Warrigal Greens are also known as sea spinach, Cook’s cabbage or Botany Bay spinach.
 The botanical name Tetragonia Tetragonioides refers to the four-sided shape of the leaves as well as to the tetrahedron shaped seed pod.
 The word ‘warrigal’ comes from the Dharug language group of the Sydney region and is used as an adjective meaning ‘wild’.
 So warrigal greens are simply wild greens.

-They are Australia’s answer to English spinach and you can use them in the same way that you would use spinach, chard, silverbeet and bok choy.
-For a simple and delicious preparation, stir fry this vegetable with a little garlic.
-It may also be enjoyed in soups, stews, and as a steamed vegetable.
+For a simple and delicious preparation, stir fry with a little garlic.
+They may also be enjoyed in soups, stews, and as a steamed vegetable.

 This species grows in a sprawl over the ground out to about 200cm, reaching up to 20cm in height.
 It makes an excellent gap filler or ground cover.